Ancient Medicine

 I

-We like to tell stories about how things get their names, perhaps because we think names can give us insight into something’s essence or history.
+We like to tell stories about how things get their names, perhaps because we imagine names will give us insight into something’s essence.
 We also don’t always agree on what names mean, and so sometimes we tell different stories.

 Take the avocado.
-The avocado’s botanical name, Persea americana Mill., comes from the name of a tree that grew in ancient Egypt, the Persea.
-The name was chosen by the English botanist Philip Miller (1691-1771), whose great achievement was to name many of the New World’s plants without ever leaving England.
+The avocado’s botanical name, Persea americana Mill., comes from another tree, the Persea, that grew in ancient Egypt.
+The name was chosen by the English botanist Philip Miller (1691–1771), whose great achievement was to name many of the New World’s plants without ever having left Europe.
 Miller must have noticed some resemblance between descriptions of the old-world Persea and the new-world avocado, although what it was is unclear.
 I doubt he ever saw an ancient Egyptian Persea, and although he writes as if he tried to grow avocados, I can’t tell if he was ever successful.
-Whatever it was that inspired him, Miller left no record.
+Whatever had inspired him, Miller left no record.
 The story is lost.

-The story I am interested in, however, is not the one about the avocado.
-I’m curious about the plant it was named after, the Persea : how did a plant from Egypt come to be called Persea in the first place?
+The story I am interested in, however, is not about the avocado, but about the plant it was named after: the Persea.
+How did a tree from Egypt end up with a name that sounds like it came from another country, from Persia?

-People were already asking this question two-thousand years ago.
-Galen alludes to it in the middle of a long argument against Aristotle and Athenaeus of Attalia:
+This is a story people were already interested in telling two-thousand years ago.
+Galen alludes to it in the middle of a long argument against Aristotle and Athenaeus of Attalia and he says just enough to make one curious.

 “[Aristotle and Athenaeus] say that children who are similar to their mothers are made similar by the nutriment [i.e., the nutriment the mother provides to the fetus].
 From there they extend a long string of arguments showing just how many alterations in animals and plants are produced by nutriment.
 Then, they fail to notice they are unable to prove any of the alterations they mention [involves] a change in its species [brought about by the nutriment].
 For to begin with, when the Persea plant was transplanted to Egypt, its species did not change; instead, when it got useful nutriment, its fruit became edible, when it hadn't been edible before.